fake-name/cfs-reverse-engineering/PCBs.md

 Pins 9-12 have R/C filters on them.
 My current guess is they are the filament presennce paths, while the other 6 are for the odometer.

+Hopefully I can extend https://github.com/Klipper3d/klipper/pull/5369 to support the odometer.

 ##### BLDC Motor Driver:

 | Driver Func | MCU Pin No | Logical Pin |